circleupx/circleupx.github.io/content/post/2023/consul-service-mesh-in-kubernetes/index.md

 command terminated with exit code 52
 ```

-This means the frontend app is secure, the Service Mesh is rejected unauthorized traffic, I can further prove that by removing the Consul annotation, redeploying the frontend app, and executing the same command, though this time I get a different response.
+This means the frontend app is secure, applications containers that are not in the Service Mesh cannot talk to applications that are within, essentially the Service Mesh rejectes any unauthorized traffic, I can further prove that by removing the Consul annotation from the frontendapp, then redeploying the frontend app, and executing the same command, though this time I get a different response.

 ```HTML
 <!DOCTYPE html>